aysxploit/Translator/README.md

 Feel free to fork the repository and submit pull requests.
 For major changes, please open an issue to discuss what you would like to change.

 ## License
-This project is THis project is solely developed by aysxploit and licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is solely developed by aysxploit and licensed under the MIT License - see the [LICENSE](LICENSE) file for details.